getopenmono/monodocs/articles/c-program-guide-cpp.md

 };
 ```

-Our new *Rect* class does not define anything on it own, it simple stand on the shoulders of both *Point* and *Size*.
+Our new *Rect* class does not define anything on its own, it simply stands on the shoulders of both *Point* and *Size*.

 #### Inbreeding

 When using multiple inheritance you should be aware of what is called the *diamond problem*.
 This occurs when your class inherits from two classes with a common ancestor.

-In our geometry example, we could introduce this diamond problem be letting both `Point` and `Size` inherit from a common parent class, say one called: `Shape`.
+In our geometry example, we could introduce this diamond problem by letting both `Point` and `Size` inherit from a common parent class, say one called: `Shape`.

 In C++ there are ways around this issue called *virtual inheritance*, it is an advanced topic though.
 In this article we will not go into detail about this - you should just know that the problem is solvable.

 ## Constructors

-A *constructor* is a special method on a class that get called automatically when the class in created.
+A *constructor* is a special method on a class that gets called automatically when the class in created.
 Constructors often initialize default values of member variables.

 When we develop for embedded systems, we cannot assume variable values are initialized to 0, upon creation.
 For this reason we want to explicitly set all variables of our `Rect` class to 0: